It’s time to respect that Republicans care about only one thing: winning

 A better question than whether Republicans would dare behave hypocritically would be: How could anyone not expect as much by now?
 We’re in the fourth year of the presidency of Donald Trump, a man who wielded the racist Birther conspiracy against America’s first Black president for five years, and yet never stops whining about being treated unfairly; a Law and Order president who respects no laws himself; a man for whom there’s always a tweet.
 The jury is not still out on whether Trump is a hypocrite.
 He is.
 A big one!
 Anyone who disputes the charge disputes reality.

 It’s not just Trump, though, obviously.
-Today’s Republican party operates in perfect lockstep with their leader’s hypocrisy, by supporting his every move and with their own platform overall.
+Today’s Republican party operates in perfect lockstep with their leader’s hypocrisy, by supporting his every move and by the merits of their platform overall.
 This is the pro-life party that agrees 200,000 dead Americans makes an A+ COVID response; the believers in small government who also want to federally police women’s bodies.
 Republicans would clearly rather be hypocrites who force their agenda through than politicians who confront resistance in good faith and sometimes lose.

 Some of them invent justifications for their hypocrisy.
 Although Mitch McConnell wrote in 2016 that “the American people should seize the opportunity to weigh in on whom they trust to nominate the next person for a lifetime appointment to the Supreme Court,” within minutes of Justice Ginsberg’s passing, McConnell released the following statement: “In the last midterm election before Justice Scalia’s death in 2016, Americans elected a Republican senate majority because we pledged to check and balance the last days of a lame-duck president’s second term.
 We kept our promise.
 Since the 1880s, no senate has confirmed an opposite party president’s Supreme Court nominee in a presidential election year.
 By contrast, Americans reelected our majority in 2016 and expanded it in 2018 because we pledged to work with President Trump and support his agenda, particularly his outstanding appointments to the federal judiciary.
 Once again, we will keep our promise.”

 McConnell invented a brand-new precedent to follow, moving the goal posts to fit the situation.
 The logic is paper-thin, but that doesn’t matter.
-All that does is whether the Republican-led senate agrees, which the vast majority of its members seem to do.
+All that does is whether the Republican-controlled senate agrees, which the vast majority of its members seem to do.

 Senator Lindsey Graham had even more damningly contradictory words from 2016 about filling a SCOTUS seat in an election year.